 Meeting Military Power Challenges

 Military PDUs often differ from commercial PDUs in some obvious and not so obvious ways.
-The obvious is that certain battlefield applications do in fact require extraordinary tolerance of shock, vibration, and weather extremes.
-Not so obvious are the internal needs to clean up noisy source power to deliver clean power to critical electronics.
+Obvious, is that certain battlefield applications do indeed require extraordinary tolerance of shock, vibration, and weather extremes.
+Not so obvious, is the need to condition incoming raw power to deliver clean, stable power to mission critical electronics.
 There are a lot of unique control and connectivity needs in military applications as well.

 Marway has been meeting the needs for military PDUs in ships, submarines, planes, forward command bases, hardware service bays, and even as support for research and product development for over 30 years.

 What to look for in a military PDU

 - Protects downstream equipment from noisy facility power using EMI filters, surge suppressors, and other techniques.

 - Saves space by integrating conditioning and conversion needs instead of housing them as external boxes.